I. CATALOG DESCRIPTION:

 The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.

-An on-line resource covering a variety of electrical circuit topics and reference material may be found at: www.allaboutcircuits.com.
-Check out my home page for free circuit simulators and other OER (Open Educational Resources).
+An on-line resource covering a variety of electrical circuit topics and reference material may be found at: https://www.allaboutcircuits.com/education/.
+An alternate and free text is AC Circuits.
+Check out my free books page for free circuit simulators and other OER (Open Educational Resources).

 progress and assignments